surifirstpin/Acubi_documentation/Version.5/Dashboard.md

  - To view the existing dashboard report click on dashboard report name in the list.

- -  It will navigate to dashboard report. ( Refer image 3)
+ -  It will navigate to dashboard report.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/a139aa668a28e43d5ac7a91829062729877b0e09/images/New_version5/UD_Dashboard_image3.png)